fgsect/scat/README.md

 * LTE RRC Serving Cell

 SCAT version up to 1.1.0 required specifying the Samsung baseband type manually using `-m`.
-As SCAT now autodetects the Samsung baseband type, This option will be deprecated in SCAT 1.2.0, and may be removed in SCAT >= 2.0.0.
+As SCAT now autodetects the Samsung baseband type, for SCAT 1.2.0 and above this option is only required when analyzing the raw SDM file without start response.

 ### USB
 Accessing the baseband diagnostics via USB: